 Business and community electric vehicle charging station guide

-As you determine whether an electric vehicle charging station is a good choice for your business or community, here are a few things to consider:
+To determine whether an EV charging station is a good choice for your business or community, consider:

-Once you have made the decision to move forward with an EV charging station, you can explore your specific options and the costs involved in greater detail.
+If you make the decision to move forward with an EV charging station, explore the options and the costs in greater detail.
 Here are some helpful tips:

 To get the most accurate cost estimate for your project, research the various EV charging station manufacturers and their products.
 Get quotes to compare prices and ask for spec sheets to help engineers and electricians evaluate equipment and infrastructure needs.*